vSAN Max Design and Operational Guidance

 Ensure any adjustments to a ReadyNode certified for vSAN Max do not compromise its design objective.

-vSAN ReadyNodes are designed to meet specific performance and capacity objectives.
-For example, reducing a resource type such as the quantity of storage devices per host to less than 8 devices may inhibit the desired vSAN Max performance capabilities.
+vSAN ReadyNodes certified for vSAN Max are designed to meet specific performance and capacity objectives.
+There are five profiles to address a wide variety of use cases.
+While the ReadyNode program is flexible, reducing a resource type such as the quantity of storage devices per host, or using insufficient network bandwidth may inhibit the desired vSAN Max performance capabilities associated with that given ReadyNode profile.

 Understand how a desired raw cluster capacity can be achieved differently, and how this may affect resource utilization.